JoshuaBHuckabee/dbd-discord-bot/README.md

 ### Core Features

 #### Event Management
+- Fetches events from `dbd-news-api` for a centralized and always-current source.
+- Each event is shown using **rich embeds**, including fields like title, description, platform, and link.
+- Includes error handling for missing or malformed data from the API.
+- The bot does not perform **sorting, filtering, or date calculations** — all event logic is handled by the scripts that populate the API.
+- **Manual reminders**: users or admins can trigger notifications for events in Discord channels.
+- Does not rely on local JSON files or event dates; sorting/filtering is based on available metadata.

+Removes dependency on local events.json, streamlining event updates and ensuring accuracy.
-- Loads and displays upcoming Dead by Daylight events from a self‑curated `events.json`.
+- ~~Loads and displays upcoming Dead by Daylight events from a self‑curated `events.json`.~~
-- Ideal for community calendars or in-server event alerts.
+- ~~Ideal for community calendars or in-server event alerts.~~

 #### Steam News Integration
 - Fetches official DBD news from Steam.